Will Clemson cover the spread vs. TCU? Betting Trends, Record ATS

 Sportsbook Promo Codes

+- Clemson has played four games this season that ended with a combined score over 151.5 points.

+- Clemson has a 147.8-point average over/under in its matchups this season, 3.7 fewer points than this game's total.

-- So far this season, the Tigers have put together a 4-3-0 record against the spread.
+- So far this season, Clemson has compiled a 4-3-0 record against the spread.

-- Clemson has been at least a -120 moneyline favorite five times this season and won all of those games.
+- Clemson has won in each of the two match ups it has played as underdogs this season.

+- The Tigers have played as an underdog of +115 or more once this season and won that game.

-- The moneyline for this contest implies a 54.5% chance of a victory for the Tigers.
+- The moneyline set for this matchup implies Clemson has a 46.5% chance of walking away with the win.

 Clemson vs. TCU Over/Under Stats